sidprak/ProjectSniff/README.md

 ProjectSniff
 ============

 This was our hack for the uWaterloo Facebook Hackathon 2013.
+We were the first honorable mention for best "smelling" hack.

 Contributors:
 - Siddarth Prakash